Tommy Chong and Willie Nelson swear cannabis keeps them young. What does science say about cannabis and dementia?

 What this Means for the Potential of Cannabis and Dementia

-Inflammation is intimately connected to aging, at least so far as being a central component of many age-related illnesses like dementia, Parkinson’s, Alzheimer’s Disease, frailty, and others.
+Inflammation is intimately connected to aging, at least so far as being a central component of many age-related conditions like dementia, Parkinson’s, Alzheimer’s Disease, frailty, and others.
 Chronic inflammation wreaks havoc in the brain.
 And if left unchecked it continues to destroy healthy tissues even after the initial trigger is exterminated.
-Research on aging is now focused on both understanding and then controlling inflammation, which is why this study from the University of Bonn is so important.
-The missing piece between neurological inflammation and endocannabinoid signaling is finally in place.
+Research on aging is now focused on understanding, then controlling, inflammation.
+This is why the study from the University of Bonn is so important.
+The missing piece between neurological inflammation and endocannabinoid signaling may finally be in place.

 The team behind the University of Bonn study is slowly building a case for cannabis as a therapeutic agent in age-related illness.
 In 2017, they published a preliminary animal-study on how cannabis reduces aging in mice.
 Their groundbreaking study applied mice with low doses of THC but not enough to trigger a high.
 They found it restored the cognitive function in old mice.

 With their new study, the team in Germany is one step closer to making cannabis treatment a reality in geriatrics.
-Both studies, taken together, make a strong case for more work using cannabis for age-related neurological illness.
-First, these early studies prove that THC reduces the neurological signs of aging.
-Secondly, they show how it uses endocannabinoid signaling to do so.
-A prescription for THC to reduce the progression of dementia may be a long way off yet, but at the very least, aging just got a lot more exciting.
+Both studies, taken together, make a strong case for more work into using cannabis for age-related neurological illness.
+First, these early studies indicate that THC reduces the neurological signs of aging (rodents).
+Secondly, these show how endocannabinoid signaling is the mechanism that may link the benefits of cannabis and dementia.
+A prescription for THC to reduce the progression of dementia may be a long way off yet, but that’s not going to stop Willie Nelson from trying in the meantime.